yfletberliac/rlss-2019/README.md

 # [RLSS 2019] Pratical Sessions

 ## Setup and Installation
+Two choices are available to you:
+- running the notebooks on [Google Colab](https://colab.research.google.com) :orange_book: if you want to take advantage of the GPU acceleration it offers;
+- running the notebooks elsewhere (locally or on a server).

+##### Google Colab
-*NB*: You won't need the Docker `rlss2019-docker` image if you run the notebooks from Google Colab :orange_book: (Google Colab has it's own VM so you will just need to install the needed packages from inside the notebooks).
-If you want to run the notebooks locally and not on Colab, use the `rlss2019-docker` image (link below).
+It has it's own VM so you only have to install the necessary packages from inside the notebooks.
+##### Elsewhere

-Find [here](setup.md) the instructions for using the `rlss2019-docker` image on Linux, MacOS or Windows.
+You can use the `rlss2019-docker` image.
+[Here](setup.md) you'll find  the instructions for installing and running the `rlss2019-docker` image on Linux, MacOS or Windows.

 ## Materials
 ### Deep Reinforcement Learning